Contact Lens Care

 The virus only spreads through contact with unscabbed shingles blisters.
 It does not spread through saliva.

-Shingles can cause complications such as pain, even after the rash has cleared up due to nerve damage caused by the virus.
+Shingles can cause complications such as pain, even after the rash has cleared up due to nerve damage caused by the virus (known as postherpetic neuralgia).
+This is more common in older adults.
+In most people it will get better over time.

 Shingles can also cause swelling of the cornea, leaving permanent scars and swelling of the retina, which can increase the pressure inside the eye and lead to glaucoma.